JeffOnABike/crab-project/README.md

 To explore the data transformations necessary to acquire the research-driven insight that drove the modeling, run (in order):

 1. eda_seasonal
-2. **pdo_exploration.py
+2. pdo_exploration.py
 3. pdo_exploration.R
 4. upwell_exploration.py
 5. upwell_exploration.R

-Again, all the transformation are already written to csv for the modeling portion
+Again, all the transformation are already written to csv for the modeling portion.

 To see model generation, selection and final model performance:

 1. all_models.R
 2. best_model.R
+Script outputs:
 	* Model training fit standard error over time
 	* Histogram of out-of-sample forecast errors
 	* Plot of in and out of sample residuals